Department of Agriculture

 2/20

-In emails with USDA staff to identify climate-related terms to look for and cancel in grants, Gavin Kliger also alludes to DOGE developing LLM models for analyzing grant descriptions for specific language.
+In emails with USDA staff to identify climate-related terms to look for and cancel in grants, Gavin Kliger also alludes to DOGE developing LLM models that would analyze grant descriptions for specific language.

 2/21

-USDA Secretary Rollins posts a photo of a grant-cancellation session on the @DOGE_USDA account
+USDA Secretary Rollins posts a photo of a grant-cancellation session on the @DOGE_USDA account.
+None of the participants are identified, but it looks like Gavin Kliger is in the picture.

 2/25